eXcal1bur589/eXcal1bur589.github.io/TryHackMe/hosts/wreath/wreath.md

 ![RCE as nt authority\system on Git Server](images/git-server-system-rce.png)

-Now that I have RCE on the git server as nt authority\system, we want to get access to the target.
+Now that I have RCE on the git server as nt authority\system, I want to get elevate privileges.
 For this, I utilized the exploit to make myself a local account on the server, and then add that account to both the local Administrators group as well as the Remote Desktop Users group.
 I just ran the script 3 times, each time uncommenting and commenting out the respective commands to be ran:

 ![Creating Local Account](images/git-server-rce-rdp.png)